Fiveable

 Copy editing is crucial for clear, concise, and accurate news reporting.
-It involves fixing grammar, punctuation, and style errors while ensuring in tone and formatting.
+It involves fixing grammar, punctuation, and style errors while ensuring consistency in tone and formatting.
 These skills help maintain the credibility and readability of news articles.

 Copy editors play a vital role in the news production process.
 They review articles for accuracy, clarity, and adherence to style guidelines.
 Their work helps news organizations deliver high-quality content that informs and engages readers effectively.